ikwzm/udmabuf/Readme.md

 If the `dma-coherent` property is specified in the device tree, specify that coherency can be guaranteed with hardware.
 In this case, the cache control described in "2.
-Manual cache management with the CPU canche still being enabled" described later is not performed.
+Manual cache management with the CPU cache still being enabled" described later is not performed.